 “No. I got hold of them, but they told me they are not coming.”
 Beth whispered sadly.

-Jim was lying on the bed hardly moving his chest as he breathed.
+Jim was lying on the bed his chest hardly moving as he breathed.
 His hair was completely gray and his body seemed very frail.
 At this point, Bill realized that it had been a long time since he last saw his father.
 ‘Is this really the man we were afraid all these years?’
 Bill thought as he stared at his father.
 His mother sat down beside the bed and took his father’s hand gently.
 She was sobbing.

 But it did not matter to Bill whether his father changed or not.
 The fact remained the same - the scars that his father left on each of his sons were so deep, nothing could heal them.
 The frail appearance of his father did not change what Bill thought about his father even after all these years.
 He was a mean, ruthless man whom all of his family had feared for so long.

-Standing right in front of his dying father, Bill did not feel even the slightest bit of sympathy towards him.
+Standing in front of his dying father, Bill did not feel even the slightest bit of sympathy towards him.
 In fact, he had waited for this moment all his life.

 With much effort, Jim raised his hand to gesture Bill to come close to him.
-Bill looked at his father’s hand for a moment, briefly with a certain scorn, but then decided to walk slowly toward him.
+Bill looked at his father’s hand for a moment with scorn, but then decided to walk slowly toward him.
 How terrified Bill felt when he was young when Jim raised this same hand to strike him.
 Because of this hand, Bill hated his father for as long as he remembered.
 But he hated his father even more after Jim shared a secret with his son when he leaned over to hear what his father had to say just before he took his last breath.
 Jim breathlessly whispered to Bill,

 “My son, I’m so sorry that I mistreated you when you were young...
 I was a horrible dad...
 I was frustrated with everything in my life – beginning with the fact that I never had enough money and education.
 But the thing that has haunted me the most in my life was that I am partially black… I know you don’t like to hear this, but your great grandmother was a black woman...
 I did everything to hide this fact from others – even from your mom.
 You know how we would have been treated if people knew.
 That is why I never told this to you...
 But I’ve been watching you from a distance for many years and I fear that one of these days you will regret your life because of what you are doing.
 You are still young.
 You can change… Son, I beg you.
 I just don’t want you to make the same mistake I made.”

 Those were his father’s last words before he died.
 Bill could not believe what he heard.
 As much as he hated his father, he hated colored people more.
-All of his life, he was taught to hate different races by people who he respected.
+All of his life, he was taught to hate different races by the people he respected.
 That was the reason he had joined the secret organization.
 With his strong commitment, he was becoming a very powerful figure within the organization.
 Everyone in that organization respected him.